Intermediaries and Collective Agency: Lessons from the Banking Industry

 Source: Working Paper

 John, Kose, and David Ross.
-"The Cooperative Financial Institution and Bank Market Power."
+"Intermediaries and Collective Agency: Lessons from the Banking Industry."
 Working Paper, Columbia Business School, April 2012.